ucsb-cs148-w24/project-pj09-liveordie/team/AI_CODING.md

 #### Jason
+I tried out a unity plugin locally called 'text to script generator and code optimizer', which is based on ChapGPT.
+I used a legacy free version.
+I tired to create a few scripts to perform functionalities like object movement and debugings.
+It turned out that the plugin is pertty reliable on simple tasks and would generate C# attributes to create editor tooltips to clearify its fields.
+However sometimes it would mismatch the existing references or does not use the correct namespace.
+In other words, it might not be a good idea to let it create scipts that connects with other ones, but still useful to generate examples for single task scripts.

 #### Frank
 I used Gemini Advanced to generate a tile map.
 The results were some high-quality concept pictures, but that wasn't my goal.
 Most of the AI generation (DALLE3, Midjourney, Stable Diffusion, Adobe Firefly) on the market wouldn't work.
 They either missed certain keywords top-down/2d/pixel/tile-map, or got those right with an artistic style that would not fit.